Learn to decorate a tray with this simple tutorial! You’re going to love the before and after of this $3 Goodwill find. SO easy to do.

 Now let’s prepare our paper!
 For a perfect fit, measure out the bottom of your serving tray.
 Then cut your scrapbook paper to fit.

-Quick Tip: If you have large scrapbook paper with a seamless pattern, try trimming one of the edges to fill the area of your tray!
+TIP: If you have large scrapbook paper with a seamless pattern, try trimming one of the edges to fill the area of your tray!

 For great adhesion, cover the bottom of your tray with a coat of Mod Podge.
 Now, place the shorter piece of scrapbook paper down first.
 Then, cover the paper with more Mod Podge.
 You can decorate a tray with one large piece as well (like wrapping paper).

 Finally, place your large piece of scrapbook paper.
 Make sure to cover the entire top of the tray with one more coat of Mod Podge.